harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/autism/chat-vs-aq-10.md

 Through innovative use of artificial intelligence, Harmony streamlines the tedious task of manual comparison, transforming CHAT vs AQ-10 comparison into a streamlined process.
 Harmony's AI-driven system is capable of comparing each item in CHAT and AQ-10, assigning a percentage similarity.
-This not only accelerates the harmonization process but also reduces the subjective bias associated with manual item-matching.
+This not only accelerates the harmonisation process but also reduces the subjective bias associated with manual item-matching.
 With Harmony, batch comparison of CHAT vs AQ-10 can be achieved in minutes instead of days, leading to more efficient analysis and improved data integrity.

 ## You may also be interested in these harmonisations